1866 Helston by-election: Candidates and campaigning

-The West Briton & Cornwall Advertiser reported that part of the agreement made by Young was that the resulting by-election would be contested by two new candidates, and as a result, neither himself nor Major Grylls were presented as candidates.
+The West Briton & Cornwall Advertiser reported that part of the agreement made by Young was that the resulting by-election would be contested by two new candidates, and as a result, neither he nor Major Grylls were presented as candidates.
 The Liberal Party put forward Robert Campbell, who had previously served as High Sheriff of Berkshire, while the Conservatives were represented by William Baliol Brett, a Queen's Counsel on the Northern Circuit.
 Brett had previously stood as a Conservative candidate in the 1865 Rochdale by-election, which he lost by 646 votes to 496.

 Only a short period was allowed for campaigning; the seat had been vacated on 18 April, and the resulting by-election was held on 1 May.
-In a letter published in The West Briton & Cornwall Advertiser, Campbell presented himself as a contemporary of Young, with whom he said his "political opinions are in the main identical".
-He showed general support for the Liberal government, and specific support for the Reform Bill and the abolition of church rates.
+In a letter published in The West Briton & Cornwall Advertiser, Campbell said his "political opinions are in the main identical" to Young's.
+He supported the Liberal government, and specifically supported the electoral Reform Bill and the abolition of church rates.
 Brett similarly described himself as having views typical of the Conservative Party at the time.
 He opposed the Reform Bill as presented, suggesting that it would "give an unfair and predominating influence to the working classes".

 Result

 The nominations took place on Monday 30 April at Helston Town Hall; Brett was proposed by the previous Conservative candidate, Grylls, while Campbell was proposed by C. W. Popham.
 Campbell won more support in a "show of hands", upon which Brett requested a poll which was determined for the following day.
-Three polling stations were established; constituents based in the town of Helston itself would vote at the town hall, while booths were also set-up at either end of the town for those electors from Wendron and Sithney.
+Three polling stations were established; constituents based in the town of Helston itself would vote at the town hall, while booths were also set up at either end of the town for those electors from Wendron and Sithney.
 Voting commenced at 8 am, and by 10 am, 233 of the 348 registered electors had voted; at that stage, Campbell held a three-vote lead.
-In the late morning, both sides made an effort to round-up those who had not yet voted, and at midday Campbell led by 138–134.
+In the late morning, both sides made an effort to round up those who had not yet voted, and at midday Campbell led by 138–134.
 Voting was much quieter throughout the afternoon, and by the end of the vote at 4 pm it was evident that the result was close; the Conservatives believed that they had won by a single vote.